TJared13/react-i-ii-review/state.md

 1. What is state?

+    State is an element of a Component class that is used to store data, that can then be passed to child components.
+State is an object in React, so we must treat it as such (this.state.element).

 2. Where do you set initial state?

+    The initial state is set in the constructor element, underneath the call of super(), of a class using 'this.state = '

 3. What method do you use to update state?
+    We use the setState method to update state values.
+When we call setState, we need to send in an object that specifies our target properties that need changed, along with values.
+Example: this.setState({elem: val})

 ### Understand